manju4ever/seeker/README.md

 # Seeker

-### This document would briefly explains the problem of the modern BI tooling landscape, high level implementation details, user personas, tools/frameworks/libraries to be used to build a self-serviceable BI tool.
+### This document would briefly explain the problem of the modern BI tooling landscape, high level implementation details, user personas, tools/frameworks/libraries to be used to build a self-serviceable BI tool.

 ### Objective